Two variacs

 It's been quite a while since I ran this setup so I am quoting from the best of my memory on how it was set up.

 This was the original clip 10yrs ago who ran it after the head into the cab.
 I can't find his clip explaining it, there was one.
 Again, this isn't about tone chasing but theoretical discussion much like the two methods of how to wire a 412.
-This ties into the NFG and plays a huge part in your final tones without question.
+This ties into the NFG and OT and plays a huge part in your final tones without question.

 Last edited: